cmd08010/express-review-notes-app-public/README.md

 Since this a CRUD app you will be looking for GET, POST, PUT, and DELETE requests.

-The front end is also making axios posts and push.
+The front end is also making axios posts and puts.
 You'll have to give your app the ability to parse JSON data

 This front end is also looking for a styles.css in the assets folder.
 In order for your front end to access this file, you'll need a route for that as well.
 (Hint - express static route)